jersson/github-client-sample/README.md

 ```

 I'm using [**xUnit**](https://xunit.net/docs/getting-started/netcore/cmdline) for the test cases I've written and [**moq**](https://github.com/Moq/moq4/wiki/Quickstart) to mock the use of the `RestClient` object, this is a really [interesting post](https://softchris.github.io/pages/dotnet-moq.html) about moq.
 If you want to read about dependency injection, you can go to [this post](https://www.c-sharpcorner.com/UploadFile/85ed7a/dependency-injection-in-C-Sharp/).

+## about the Sonar integration
+The last thing I've added to this project is the feature to send the information to a Sonar server.
+This is kinda open source project so I'm using the free access to [SonarSource](https://sonarcloud.io/dashboard?id=jersson_github-client-sample) but you can make the commercial way or install it locally (I mean, in your cloud)

+You can check the [workflow file](.github/workflows/dotnet-core.yml) I've made using [GitHub Actions](https://github.com/features/actions), I thing it's easy to understand and of course, run it, but if you want to use it, don't forget to define at least these [GitHub Secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets):

+- SONAR_HOST_URL
+- SONAR_ORGANIZATION_KEY
+- SONAR_PROJECT_KEY
+- SONAR_TOKEN